fafalone/Lems64/README.md

 **Current status: twinBASIC Beta 305 fixes the few remaining minor bugs, so Lems/Lems64 is now working near perfectly!**

-**LemsEdit update:** There's now a test version in the repo.
-To use, you'll need to replace the comctl32.ocx controls with mscomctl32.ocx, and for 64bit, extract it from the MS Office VFS and register it in System32.
-I'm currently working on replacing the controls with API versions.
-The exception is the Slider, tB has a Slider you can replace the comctl32.ocx one with without other change.
+**LemsEdit update (NEW!):** The repo now has a Release Candidate test version of the Lems level editor.
+The slider has been replaced with a tB slider, the statusbar with a textbox, and the tab control with a minimal direct API implementation.
+So no outside dependencies.

 **Update (20 May 2023, v1.5.13.6):** Mousewheel fix for 64bit builds, updated URL in about screen since PSC is offline anyway.